Responsibility &

 • Practicing routine tail docking is not permitted within Lactalis supply chain.

-• The use of rSBT is not permitted within Lactalis supply chain.
+• The use of rSBT is not permitted within the Lactalis milk supply.*

 • All milk in Lactalis supply comes from farms participating in FARM Animal Care Evaluation once every 3 -years.